 - Bagging Classifier python example

 Bagging classifier can be called as an ensemble meta-estimator which is created by fitting multiple versions of base estimator, trained with modified training data set created using bagging sampling technique (data sampled using replacement) or otherwise.
+The nagging sampling technique can result in the training set consisting of duplicate dataset or unique data set.
+This sampling technique is also called as bootstrap aggregation.
 The final predictor (also called as bagging classifier) combines the predictions made by each estimator / classifier by voting (classification) or by averaging (regression).
-Read more details about this technique in this paper, Bias, Variance and Arcing Classifiers by Leo Brieman.
+Read more details about this technique in this paper, Bias, Variance and Arcing Classifiers by Leo Breiman.
+Another useful paper by Breiman is Bagging classifiers.
 While creating each of the individual estimators, one can configure the number of samples and/or features which need to be considered while fitting the individual estimators.
 Take a look at the diagram below to get a better understanding of the bagging classification.

 Pay attention to some of the following in the above diagram: